CSGSOHackathonFall2020/Noanf/README.md

 In the last line, **newPost()** gets three parameters that are your Instagram username, password, and the comments for the new post.

+## How CovInsta works?
+This program scrapes the websites that contain the statistics of Covid, then stores them locally and creates visualizations.
+Then, it simulates a mobile device in order to send a new post to instagram which contains the visualizations.